kestra-io/docs/blogs/2022-02-01-leroy-merlin-usage-kestra.md

 These methods were at one time commonplace, but today seem outdated.
 They have seen this gap during the last year that seems to be larger with the cloud adoption:
 - Vectorwise and Teradata are not serverless and need to be scaled manually
 - Stambia doesn't have a lot of native connectors for the cloud.
 It therefore wasn’t able to schedule tasks and required additional tools to enable us to get the job done.
 - Dollar U and AWA is led by Adeo (the group).
-You need to go to the internal ticket service in order to have an orchestration job and then wait for other people to handle it— this can take up to a few days if not more.
+You need to go to the internal ticket service in order to have an orchestration job and then wait for other people to handle it — this can take up to a few days if not more.
 Moreover, the monitoring of the pipeline is conducted by a variety of tools that don't talk to each other, which further complicates matters.

 Some issues are due to organization separation between the business unit and the group (Adeo); but most of them are due to cloud and the fact that the tools just aren’t ready for it.